- 1 What is freedom of research?

 ”The individual researcher enjoys freedom of research within the academic field of his/her employment, although bound by the obligations arising out of the employment.

 The individual researcher can thus freely choose methodology, approach and subject within the bounds of the research strategies of the university as laid down in the performance contract”..”

-The individual scientific freedom was not mentioned directly in the 2003 University Act.
-An amendment adopted in 2011 incorporated the individual scientific freedom explicitly into section 2(2) of the University Act and introduced the following provision in section 14(6) of the University Act:
+Individual research freedom was not specifically mentioned in the 2003 University Act.
+An amendment adopted in 2011 incorporated individual research freedom explicitly into section 2(2) of the University Act and introduced the following provision in section 14(6):

 ”The rector may direct staff members to perform specific tasks or functions.
 Academic staff enjoy freedom of research and, within the bounds of the university’s research strategy, are free to perform independent research when not performing work assigned by management.
 The framework of the university’s research strategy applies to the entirety of the university.
 Academic staff may not be directed to perform specific tasks which require the entirety of their working hours over long periods of time, which would in essence deprive them of their freedom of research.”